Fullbrik/Zoom-Auto-Joiner/README.md

     ]
 }
 ```
-* Launch autojoiner.py with the file as the command line argument:
+* Launch autojoiner.py with the schedule config file as the command line argument:

 ```
 autojoiner.py path/to/file.json